 These larkspur are nearly as tall as I. Someone has asked what the difference is in the Larkspur new buds and the seed pods as they can look alike.
 The seed pods have a pointy end and the new buds are rounder.

 My Sweet Peas are another matter.
 I don’t wait until they drop their flowers, I cut them while in full bloom.
 I trim down to the main stem, pop them in a vase of water, usually a little mason jar and bring them in to let their sweet scent fill the room.

-In Fall I will let them go to seed, I will collect some but I will let quite a bit drop to the ground to reseed themselves.
+In Fall I will let them go to seed.
+I collect some but I let quite a bit drop to the ground to reseed themselves.
 These you see here are a reseed from last year.

 I deadhead my Clematis as well.
 It encourages the re-bloomers to bloom again or continue to bloom and tidies them up.

 I cut these back to a juncture too.
 You can cut to the first juncture or further back.
 The choice is yours.

 My Gaillardias are powerhouses of blooms this time of year and they keep on trucking if I keep the deadheaded.